dmulholl/ibis/readme.md

 * Extensible.
 Easily add custom template tags and filters.
 * Self-contained, no dependencies.
 * Public domain code.

-Ibis isn't intended to be [comprehensive][jinja] or to handle every possible use case for a template engine &mdash; instead it's intended to be simple, robust, and pleasant to use.

 See the [documentation][docs] for details.